-There are limits to cover-ups.
-A very dark tattoo can only be covered with dark ink.
-Also, a design with too many spaces and blank areas wouldn't work to effectively obscure an old tattoo.
-But with a talented cover-up artist, you can end up with a new tattoo that looks even better than the one before.
+When coming up with a cover-up tattoo, discuss color and design with a talented artist.
+A dark tattoo can only be covered with dark ink and a design with too many spaces and blank areas won't work to effectively obscure an old tattoo.

-If you're looking to get a tattoo covered up, it's important to find a tattoo artist who has experience in doing them and can prove it with examples in their portfolio.
+If you're looking to get a tattoo covered, it's important to find a tattoo artist who has experience in doing them and can prove it with examples in their portfolio.
 Once a tattoo has been covered up, it's very difficult—if not nearly impossible—to do it again.

 The Other Kind of Cover-Up